-1.9-6 Orders from non CMH Medical Staff Physicians
+1.9-6 Orders from non CMH Medical Staff Practitioners/APP's

-A. Orders for therapeutic services that require the administration of medications must be provided by a Medical Staff member with appropriate credentials and privileges.

-- B. Diagnostic and therapeutic reports will be forwarded to the ordering Practitioner to interpret the results of the tests, treatments, or procedures and inform the patient as appropriate. - C. Notwithstanding paragraph 1.9-3(D) above, verbal telephone orders for outpatient radiology, laboratory and ambulatory care clinic procedures or treatment shall be performed only after receipt of the non-Staff Practitioner's written order except in an emergency. - D. It shall be the responsibility of the outpatient/ancillary department to ensure that a process is in place to: ensure Practitioner state licensure and Medicare/Medicaid eligibility, obtain appropriate authentication of all such orders before carrying them out, and confirm the Practitioner is not listed on the OIG sanctions website.
-The ordering Practitioner must provide contact information where he/she can be reached when the service is provided.
+- A. Orders for therapeutic services that require the administration of medications must be provided by a Medical Staff member with appropriate credentials and privileges. - B. Diagnostic and therapeutic reports will be forwarded to the ordering Practitioner/APP to interpret the results of the tests, treatments, or procedures and inform the patient as appropriate. - C. Notwithstanding paragraph 1.9-3(D) above, verbal telephone orders for outpatient radiology, laboratory and ambulatory care clinic procedures or treatment shall be performed only after receipt of the non-Staff Practitioner's/APP's written order except in an emergency. - D. It shall be the responsibility of the outpatient/ancillary department to ensure that a process is in place to: ensure Practitioner/APP state licensure and Medicare/Medicaid eligibility, obtain appropriate authentication of all such orders before carrying them out, and confirm the Practitioner/APP is not listed on the OIG sanctions website.
+The ordering Practitioner/APP must provide contact information where they can be reached when the service is provided.
 Each department shall develop appropriate policies and procedures on the process.